Dual-Stream Diffusion for World-Model Augmented Vision-Language-Action Model: Experiments

 \subsection{Ablation study}

-\paragraph{DUST components analysis.} We next conduct an ablation study to disentangle the contributions of DUST’s two core design elements: the dual-stream MMDiT architecture and decoupled training algorithm.
-To this end, we evaluate three alternative configurations: (1) a baseline DiT model trained with a uniform noise schedule applied jointly to both action and vision tokens, serving as a standard single-stream reference, (2) a DiT model with decoupled noising, where AdaLN conditioning is applied independently to each modality, but the token streams still share a single feed-forward pathway, and (3) an MMDiT model with uniform noise levels, corresponding to the unmodified multi-stream MMDiT architecture with separate actions and vision streams.
+We next conduct an ablation study to disentangle the contributions of DUST’s two core design elements: the dual-stream MMDiT architecture and decoupled training algorithm.
+To this end, we evaluate 3 configurations: (1) a baseline DiT model trained with a uniform noise schedule, serving as a standard single-stream reference, (2) a DiT model with decoupled noising, where AdaLN conditioning is applied independently to each modality, but the token streams still share a single feed-forward pathway, and (3) an MMDiT model with uniform noise levels.
 This design allows us to isolate the relative benefits of modality-specific noise schedules and of the dual-stream transformer structure itself.
-Results on RoboCasa with 100 demonstrations per task (Figure~\ref{subtab:ablation_comp}a) show that both components are indispensable.
-Removing the dual-stream MMDiT structure results in a performance drop of approximately 8\%, while removing decoupled noise leads to an even larger 12\% reduction.
-These findings confirm that the two design choices contribute complementary gains, with MMDiT enabling structured cross-modal representation learning, while decoupled noising allows each modality to evolve under dynamics appropriate to its scale and complexity.
+Results on RoboCasa with 100 demonstrations per task (Table~\ref{tab:arch_ablation}.a) show that both components are indispensable.
+Removing the dual-stream structure results in a performance drop of 8\%, while removing decoupled noise leads to a 12\% reduction.
+These findings confirm that the two design choices contribute complementary gains, with MMDiT enabling structured cross-modal representation learning, while decoupled noising allows each modality to learn causal relationships.

-\paragraph{Loss weight hyperparameter $\lambda_{\textrm{WM}}$ and MMDiT layer count.} Next, we analyze the effect of the loss weighting coefficient $\lambda_{\textrm{WM}}$, which balances the two flow matching terms in our objective.
-Larger $\lambda_{\textrm{WM}}$ values emphasize world-modeling, while smaller values emphasize action modeling.
-As shown in Figure~\ref{subtab:ablation_lambda}c, experiments on RoboCasa with 100 demonstrations per task indicate that performance remains stable in the range $\lambda_{\textrm{WM}} \in [0.5, 2.0]$, but degrades when moving outside this interval.
+{\bf Loss weight hyperparameter $\lambda_{\textrm{WM}}$.} Table~\ref{tab:loss_weight}.c shows results for ablations on the loss weight.
+Larger $\lambda_{\textrm{WM}}$ values emphasize world-modeling, while smaller values emphasize action-modeling.
+Experiments on RoboCasa with 100 demos per task indicate that performance remains stable in the range $\lambda_{\textrm{WM}} \in [0.5, 2.0]$, but degrades when moving outside this interval.
 This suggests that effective learning requires weighting the two objectives relatively evenly.
-Next, we study the ratio of MMDiT to DiT layers.
-Fixing the total number of layers in $\pi_\theta$ to 16, we vary the number of MMDiT layers to adjust the trade-off between cross-modal knowledge transfer and per-modality specialization.
-Results (Figure~\ref{subtab:ablation_mmdit}b) show that while performance is generally stable across configurations, the best outcome is obtained with 12 MMDiT layers and 4 DiT layers, highlighting the benefit of heavily leveraging cross-modal processing.